 7. Shigellosis

-Shigellosis is caused by the Shigella bacterium strain and it affects the intestine, resulting in diarrhoea and vomiting.
+Shigellosis is caused by the Shigella bacteria and it affects the intestine, resulting in diarrhoea and vomiting.
 It is a common disease that spreads through the faeco-oral route.
 Shigella bacteria is present in contaminated water, food and faeces.

 Shigellosis commonly occurs in toddlers and school-going children, because they tend to touch dirty surfaces and put their fingers in their mouths.